OpenMW/openmw/docs/source/manuals/openmw-cs/tour.rst

 "Modified" status will cover items from the base game which have been modified in this addon.

 Click on the top of the column to toggle between ascending and descending order - thus between "Added" and "Modified" at the top.
-Or put your desired modified status into a filter then sort alpabetically on a different column.
+Or put your desired modified status into a filter then sort alphabetically on a different column.